Edible Plants: 5 Easy Ones For Florida Permaculture Gardens

-Searching for easy and productive edible plants?
+Edible plants.
+Searching for easy and productive ones?
 Florida’s tropical climate makes it a perfect place to grow food all year round, but finding those successful plants to thrive in your permaculture garden can be tough.
 Here to solve your problems are five productive and low-maintenance edible plants to start your permaculture garden off on the right note.

 - Sweet Potatoes (1)